 Test Email Segmentation – Ensure that emails are only sent to the relevant demographic.
 For instance, sending out a campaign for baby clothing to a list of new parents or parents will be more successful than sending to bachelors or above the age of 50.
 Always pre-select targets and segment the emails through email tester campaign testing.

 Test DKIM and SPF records – It is crucial that the “from” domain has the correct DKIM (Domain Keys Identified Mail) and SPF (Sender Policy Framework) record set up.
 The incoming mail server will use these to validate the email/message, thereby ensuring that your email won’t end up in the spam folder.
+You can check if your SPF record is on point with a SPF checker.

 Test the Date and Time of Sending – This point is especially important when running an offer campaign.
 For that, you must pick the right time to send the emails to your selected clients and audience.
 Segment the users based on age, profession, activity time, etc. For instance, send out an offer campaign during the night or as per demographic/time difference to a set of receivers who are most likely to check their emails during those times.
 That way, your emails won’t be invalid, irrelevant, or ignored by the recipients.
 Always check carefully about optimum times to send the emails.